 Knowing how to fire a lawyer may be one of the most important things that a car accident or personal injury victim can learn.
 People go to attorneys for help.
 But sometimes people go to the wrong attorney.

 Sadly, people who have made a mistake and hired the wrong attorney often don’t know they have better options.
 That doesn’t have to be the case.
 You can fire your lawyer.

 How to fire a lawyer in Michigan

 You can fire your lawyer in Michigan at any time and for any reason.
-The comment to Michigan Rules of Professional Conduct Rule 1.16(a)(3) provides that a client has a right to discharge an attorney at any time, with or without cause.”
+The comment to Michigan Rules of Professional Conduct Rule 1.16(a)(3) provides that a client has “a right to discharge a lawyer at any time, with or without cause.”

 Can you switch attorneys, or even fire your lawyer, in the middle of a case?

 You certainly can.
 Plus, when you do so, you have the right to take your file and all of your documents, medical records and pleadings with you … even though the attorney you’re discharging may try to mislead you into thinking the file belongs to him or her.

 You have a right to your file and an attorney can’t hold your file hostage or tell you that switching attorneys will hurt your case as a way to deter you from leaving.